Tec4Sho/check-file/README.md

 Parameters :

 • filename:  -- Add file name to search for in workspace build.

 Optional :

 • dirname:  -- Add your workspace directory name only if needed.

-• rootdir: -- true or false, add to search starting from root directory only if needed.
+• rootdir:  -- Add to search starting from root directory only if needed.
+Values are true or false.

+• content:  -- List all contents within directory for filename found.
+Values are true or false.

 Adding a name that is not a actual file check-file-action will then proceed with checking files for any TEXT STRING MATCHES of the provided information.